Native American child and family - ICWA Protection

 Why is the Indian Child Welfare Act being challenged?

-Opponents, often funded by private adoption interests and oil/gaming opponents, argue it is "race-based" discrimination.
+Opponents, often funded by private adoption interests and opponents of tribal gaming/energy rights, argue it is "race-based" discrimination.
 However, the Supreme Court ruled in Brackeen v.
-Haaland that "Indian" is a political classification based on tribal citizenship, not a racial one.
+Haaland (2023) that "Indian" is a political classification based on tribal citizenship, not a racial one.

 What did Congress intend by passing the Indian Child Welfare Act of 1978?

-Congress intended to protect the best interests of Indian children and to promote the stability and security of Indian tribes and families by establishing minimum Federal standards for the removal of Indian children.
+Congress intended to protect the best interests of Indian children and to promote the stability and security of Indian tribes and families by establishing minimum federal standards for the removal of Indian children from their homes.

 What is the Indian Child Welfare Act of 1977?